Ebin746/Next_blog/README.md

 🔒 **Security**
 - 🛡️ Password hashing using bcryptjs.
-- 🔑 JWT for secure authentication.
+- 🔑 JWT for secure authentication on admin routes.
-- ⛔ Protected API routes for admin functionalities.

 ## Tech Stack